BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Picture

-Puppy Play Groups
+Puppy Play Groups.

-UPDATE 2018: If you have a newly adopted dog from the Billings area or one of the Reservation Rescues, you will need to be up-to-date on Parvo/Distemper vaccinations and have had your dog for at least 2 weeks before attending one of our classes, private sessions or puppy play groups.
+It is a safety and health concern !
+If you have a newly adopted dog from the Billings area or one of the Reservation Rescues, you will need to be up-to-date on Parvo/Distemper vaccinations and have had your dog for at least 2 weeks before attending one of our classes, private sessions or puppy play groups.

 Picture